patrickcping/pingone-go-sdk-v2/management/docs/ApplicationSAMLAllOfSpVerification.md

 NewApplicationSAMLAllOfSpVerificationWithDefaults instantiates a new ApplicationSAMLAllOfSpVerification object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetAuthnRequestSigned

+`func (o *ApplicationSAMLAllOfSpVerification) GetAuthnRequestSigned() bool`

+GetAuthnRequestSigned returns the AuthnRequestSigned field if non-nil, zero value otherwise.

+### GetAuthnRequestSignedOk

+`func (o *ApplicationSAMLAllOfSpVerification) GetAuthnRequestSignedOk() (*bool, bool)`

+GetAuthnRequestSignedOk returns a tuple with the AuthnRequestSigned field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAuthnRequestSigned

+`func (o *ApplicationSAMLAllOfSpVerification) SetAuthnRequestSigned(v bool)`

+SetAuthnRequestSigned sets AuthnRequestSigned field to given value.

+### HasAuthnRequestSigned

+`func (o *ApplicationSAMLAllOfSpVerification) HasAuthnRequestSigned() bool`

+HasAuthnRequestSigned returns a boolean if a field has been set.

 ### GetCertificates